 During the war years, it was in sportswear and separates where US fashion made its mark.
 Designers like Hattie Carnegie, Claire McArdell, Pauline Trigere and Nettie Rosenstein became household names, their simple designs employing the shirtwaist dress making a comeback in stores across the country.

-Military fashion following the US entry in the war, made quite an impact when it came to glamour.
+Military fashion following the US entry in the war, made quite an impact when it came to 1940s fashion and glamour.
 The Women’s Army Corps (WAC), the Navy’s Women Accepted for Volunteer Emergency Services (WAVES), the United States Coast Guard Women’s Reserve (SPARs).
 Women Airforce Service Pilots (WASPs), United Service Organisations (USO) and their glamorous recruiting posters, all epitomize a fashion era that is uniquely American and very non-French.

 In particular, the two Navy auxiliary units – the WAVES and the SPARS were the envy of all; they had their very own New York couturier – Mainsbocher !